Uner Tan syndrome: Genetics

 Uner Tan syndrome has been linked to intrafamilial marriage and reproduction, which suggests that it is an autosomal recessive disorder.
-The main characteristic of this syndrome is habitual quadrupedalism, meaning they can stand up straight until they try to move, then they walk on their hands and knees.
+The syndrome's main characteristic is habitual quadrupedalism, meaning they can stand up straight until they try to move, then they walk on their hands and knees.
 According to Tan, the syndrome may be placed in its own category under types of cerebellar ataxias.
 This simply means it is a type of disorder that involves the cerebellum becoming inflamed, resulting in lack of control of voluntary movements.
 Uner Tan syndrome falls into this category because it has similar symptoms to other cerebellar ataxia disorders such as disequilibrium syndrome (DES-H) and Cayman Syndrome.
 These symptoms include dysarthria, nystagmus, and hypoplasia of the cerebellum and vermis.

 Human geneticist Tayfun Ozcelik discovered homozygosity in a region on chromosome 9p24 in Uner Tan syndrome individuals.
 The very low density lipoprotein receptor gene (VLDLR) is located in this region, which is involved in the migration of neuroblasts within the brain.
 Ozcelik found mutations in the VLDLR gene in affected individuals, and suggested that these specific mutations may lead to VLDLR deficiency during the development of the brain.
 This may affect the proper formation of cerebrocerebellar structures critical for upright walking, resulting in quadrupedal locomotion.
 Other genes may also be involved in habitual quadrupedalism.
 For example, in some affected families, chromosome 17p13 was involved, while in other families 17p13 and 9p24 had no effect.
 This suggests the syndrome is genetically heterogeneous.